 Give Yourself a Visual

-Keep your list where you can refer to it often.
-That way, you can see the progress you're making as you pay down debt.
+Keep your list of debts where you can refer to it often.
+That way, you can see the progress you’re making as you pay down debt.
 Or, post a whiteboard in your kitchen or home office and record your current debts.
 The act of entering lower numbers each time you pay down a debt — and watching the list dwindle as you pay things off — will give you a boost and serve as a deterrent to spending more.

-Don’t Pay for Free Financing
+Don’t Pay For Free Financing